thephpleague/uri/README.md

 echo (string) $port; //echo 80;
 echo $port->getPor()->__toString() // echo 443;
 ```

-At any given time you can specify the encoding type to be used for the query string using the `getEncodingType` method like below:
+You can specify the encoding type to be used for the query string when using the Factory methods `createFromString` and `createFromServer` or when using the `setEncodingType` method like below:

 ```php